cogdog/tru-collector/README.md

 ![Renamed Posts Menu](images/collectables.jpg "collectables menu")

 (6) Install and activate the [Remove Dashboard Access plugin](https://wordpress.org/plugins/remove-dashboard-access-for-non-admins/).
 The tru-collector theme's options panel will nudge you to install it.
-It is used to keep the logged in user from seeing the admin side of Wordpress.
+This plugin is used to keep the logged in `collector` user from seeing the Wordpress dashboard.
 Any attempt to reach the dashboard outside of Administrators or editors results in a redirect to the front of the site.
-The site will work without it, but it makes your collector site a tad more bullet proof.
+The site will work without it, but it makes your  site a tad more bullet proof.

- In its settings, restrict access to **Editors and Administrators** or just **Administrators** depending if you will have a moderator user.
+In this plugins settings, restrict access to **Editors and Administrators** or just **Administrators** depending if you will have a moderator user.
 The default redirect should be for the main URL of the site.

 ![Remove Dashboard Access settings](images/dashboard-access-settings.jpg "Remove Dashboard Access settings")

 (7) If you wish to set up a feature to let visitors send photos to your collector via email, install the [Wordpress Jetpack plugin](http://jetpack.me/).
 You will also need a plugin the converts the first image of a post to a Featured Image;  I like [Auto Thumbailer](https://wordpress.org/plugins/auto-thumbnailer/).
 See below for setup instructions.

-(8) You might want to set up in advance some Wordpress Categories for your Collectables; in the options you will choose one as default (and for all that is holy, *change the name of the Uncategorized category*!
+(8) You might want to set up in advance some Wordpress Categories for your Collectables; in the options you will choose one as default (and for the love of all that is holy, *change the name of the Uncategorized category*!

 ## Setting Up The Site Via TRU Collector options

 These instructions are a reference for the settings within the TRU Collector; if you are reading this, you got as far as installing and activating the theme.
 Below are basic instructions for all of the theme options, which, if this were designed well, you likely do not need me to explain, but #BecauseDocumentation here we go.

-## Access Code and Hint
+### Access Code and Hint
 ![](images/access-code.jpg)

 Leave this field blank if you want any visitor to be able to access the submission form on your site (you can always make it less accessible by not having any links as menus for the form.